 Final Word on SaaS Companies

 The software as a service model provides a lot of value to its user because it's so flexible and adaptable, but unless you know what you're doing, success in this industry can be quite tough.
-And, as mentioned above, about 86% of companies will be running entirely on a SaaS business model by 2023,
+Technology marketing is no walk in the park.
+And, as mentioned above, about 86% of companies will be running entirely on a SaaS business model by 2023.

 All this is to say that if you are planning to launch your own SaaS product or if you want your current SaaS business to thrive, you'll have to be better than the competition.
 Familiarize yourself with the examples of SaaS companies in this list to see how they've managed to be so successful – and then let them inspire you!